matt123miller/my-hobby-shelf/README.md

 ## [View a WIP version here](https://matt123miller.github.io/paint-mixer-app/).

 There's 2 folders.

-- 1 for scraping websites to get info about the paints.
+- [scraping](./scraping/README.md) for scraping websites to get info about the paints.
-- 1 for the front end site that uses that scraped info.
+- [paint-mixer-frontend](./paint-mixer-frontend/README.md) for the front end site that uses that scraped info.

 I wanted a little tool for helping me when miniature painting.
 Something that could suggest complimentary colours.

-You can see my to do list [here](./paint-mixer-frontend/TODO).
-I use the excellent [TODO+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus) extension to keep track.

 ## Installation